-The Audit Committee have decided to commence a procurement exercise to review the provision of audit services for the Group.
-Deloitte LLP, Statutory Auditor, Manchester, United Kingdom has expressed its willingness to continue in office as auditor of the Group until such appointment is made.
-In accordance with section 487 of the Companies Act 2006, Deloitte LLP is deemed to be re-appointed as auditor of the Company.
+Deloitte LLP, Statutory Auditor, Manchester, United Kingdom has expressed its willingness to continue in office as auditor of the Group.
+In accordance with section 487 of the Companies Act 2006, Deloitte LLP is deemed to be reappointed as auditor of the Company.